Homemade Cocktails — Experiments, Critiques & Travels

-Tempered Spirits is a drink log, compendium, reference, and teaching tool for me, Ian Lauer, a home bartender residing in the Suburbs of Atlanta, Georgia.
+Tempered Spirits is a drink log, compendium, reference, and teaching tool for me, Ian Lauer, a home bartender formerly of Atlanta, Georgia, but now residing in Queens, New York.
 I’ve never worked behind a bar, but I am deeply interested in the craft of mixing drinks.
 In the past several years I’ve invested a fair amount of time perusing cocktail blogs and books while visiting a few bars here and there, and my knowledge of mixing has grown alongside the craft cocktail movement.

-I studied Architecture at Georgia Tech and conduct a bit of freelance work here and there; I test medical devices as a lab technician at my day-job.
-As you can see from the blog, I have a budding interest in photography and a book-reading habit.
+I studied Architecture at Georgia Tech and currently work for RAMSA.
+As you can see from the blog, I have a budding interest in photography and a serious book-reading habit.